RePsychLing/SMLP2021/README.md

 **NB: Precise timing may vary slightly depending on topic and participants' needs.**

+We will be meeting via [Zoom](https://uni-potsdam.zoom.us/j/64170432269).
+For obvious reasons, we aren't posting the passcode here; please ask in the associated stream chat.

 Slots are filled with one of five "modules" dealing with

 |Module| Topic |